-We respectfully request that Congress fully fund Contract Support Costs.
-We also support the reclassification of Contract Support Costs (CSC) as mandatory funding.
-Funding for this function ensures tribes and tribal organizations have the capacity to manage federal programs under self-determination contracts and self-governance compacts.
+We respectfully request that Congress fully fund Contract Support Costs (CSC).
+We also support the reclassification of CSC as mandatory funding.
+Funding for this function ensures that tribes and tribal organizations have the capacity to manage federal programs under self-determination contracts and self-governance compacts.

-• Provide \$2.0 million for Western Washington Treaty Tribes' Wildlife Management

-We respectfully request \$2.0 million for western Washington treaty tribes' wildlife management programs from an account within the Bureau of Indian Affairs Trust - Natural Resources Management Activity.
-The treaty tribes, as co-managers of the wildlife resource, work cooperatively with the State of Washington and others to manage wildlife.
-Requested funding will support the development of wildlife management plans, development and enhancement of tribal hunting codes, the design and implementation of applied research projects, and capacity to participate in state-tribal co-management forums.
-These capabilities are necessary to help protect tribes' treaty-reserved rights and resources.
+• Provide \$2.0 million for Western Washington Treaty Tribes' Wildlife Management We respectfully request \$2.0 million for western Washington treaty tribes' wildlife management programs from an account within the Bureau of Indian Affairs Trust - Natural Resources Management Activity.
+The member tribes reserved the right to fish, hunt and gather natural resources throughout their ceded territories.
+Part and parcel with the tribes' reserved right to hunt and gather outside of their reservation boundaries, is the necessity to co-manage wildlife resources with the State of Washington.
+Requested funding will provide capacity to participate in state-tribal co-management forums, the development of wildlife management plans, development and enhancement of tribal hunting codes, and the design and implementation of applied research projects.
+These capabilities are fundamental to the protection of our tribes' treaty-reserved rights and resources.